MicrosoftDocs/security/compass/identity.md

 In cloud-based architecture, identity provides the basis of a large percentage of security assurances.
 While legacy IT infrastructure often heavily relied on firewalls and network security solutions at the internet egress points for protection against outside threats, these controls are less effective in cloud architectures with shared services being accessed across cloud provider networks or the internet.

-It is challenging or impossible to write concise firewall rules when you don’t control the networks where these services are hosted, different cloud resources spin up and down dynamically, cloud customers may share common infrastructure, and employees and users expect to be able to access data and services from anywhere.
+It is challenging or impossible to write concise firewall rules when you don't control the networks where these services are hosted, different cloud resources spin up and down dynamically, cloud customers may share common infrastructure, and employees and users expect to be able to access data and services from anywhere.
 To enable all these capabilities, you must manage access based on identity authentication and authorization controls in the cloud services to protect data and resources and to decide which requests should be permitted.

 Additionally, using a cloud-based identity solution like Azure Active Directory (Azure AD) offers additional security features that legacy identity services cannot because they can apply threat intelligence from their visibility into a large volume of access requests and threats across many customers.